 Pittsburgh Antique Radio Society Membership Application/Renewal Name ________________________________________________ Street ________________________________________________ City ________________________State ______ Zip____________...

 Constitution of the Pittsburgh Antique Radio Society, Inc. ARTICLE I - NAME The organization shall be known as the Pittsburgh Antique Radio Society, Inc. (Incorporated).
 ARTICLE II - PURPOSE The Society is incorporated as a non-profit corporation.
 The Society is...

 PARS needs you!
 Every member must consider how they can make a contribution to the future of PARS.
-Can you mak a presentation at a meeting?
-Can you help with the auctions?
+Can you make a presentation at a PARS meeting?
+Can you help with our auctions?
 Write an article for the Oscillator?
 Write a blog post on this web site?
 Chair a committee to get a specific project done?
 Or just add your comment to any blog post on this web site so that it become a more interesting discussion.
 You CAN help.
 Speak with any club Officer or Board Member to volunteer your support!
 Do it TODAY!

 Most meetings are held at the Brentwood Presbyterian Church basement hall located at 3725 Brownsville Road, Pittsburgh 15227.
 Check the NEWS & EVENTS page on this site for the current meeting schedule.

 Two of our annual events do not happen at the Church.
 The Tri-State Radio Fest, PARS' biggest event of the year, is held each April at the Center Stage Banquest Hall at 1495 Old Brodhead Rd, Monaca, Pennsylvania 15061.
 The PARS Annual Radio Picnic is held each July in North Park, generally at the Roosevelt Pavilion if we can get it.
 These two events plus our annual holiday luncheon at the church are PARS' best-attended events of the year.
 Please see the NEWS & EVENTS page for this year's specific details.